-Replacement of 'Progress', the core IT system, continues and there are now three other Assessors' offices involved in procuring this jointly, which will deliver further savings through economies of scale when purchasing as a group as opposed to individually.
-It will also allow the expertise from all four Assessors' offices to be accessed and used in the design of this new core system.
+The replacement of 'Progress', the core IT system, continues jointly with the three other Assessors' offices involved in this new system and is set to deliver savings through economies of scale as a result.
+It has also allowed the expertise from all four Assessors' offices to be accessed and used in the design of this new core system.

-During 2019/20, the following policies were either refreshed or introduced:
+During 2020/21, the following policies were either refreshed or introduced: